ProgramCrafter/salsa-iwj-otter/docs/build.rst

 3. Add the WASM Rust target::

      rustup target add wasm32-unknown-unknown
-     rustup component add miri # for the tests

    **If you just want to run the otter cli client over ssh to an existing server, or edit and preview the shape libraries (ie the piece shapes) you can stop here.**